chen-qingyu/pyincpp/readme.md

 - Name: PyInCpp (means **Py**thon **in** **C++**)
 - Language: C++, requires C++20
 - Goal: Provide a C++ type library that is as easy to use as Python built-in types
-- Module: List, Set, Dict, Int, Str, Tuple, Complex, Deque, Fraction
+- Module: List, Set, Dict, Int, Str, Tuple, Complex, Deque, Fraction, Decimal
 - Style: Most follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), some my own styles are based on considerations of source code size and simplicity
 - Document: Use [Doxygen](https://www.doxygen.nl) to generate documents